-Whenever a new study or article about children and screen time is published, I’m hunt through it for the typical bias against technology I’ve come to expect from modern parenting culture.
+Whenever a new study or article about children and screen time is published, I hunt through it for the typical bias against technology I’ve come to expect from modern parenting culture.
 Not a day goes by without somebody complaining about kids and their computer/cellphone/tablet/TV gaming use.
-The kids are too young, they are getting too exposure or they don’t spend enough time building tree forts anymore.
+The kids are too young!
+They are getting too much exposure!
+They don’t spend enough time building tree forts anymore!.

-Remember back in the day when everybody thought violent video games or rap lyrics were ruining children?
+Remember back when so many people thought violent video games or rap lyrics were ruining children?
 We all lived through that and, thankfully, hardly anybody thinks a first-person shooter is going to turn your son or daughter into a killer anymore.
 If anything, gaming culture has grown bigger and more diverse despite the ratings and ban on underage sales.
 Some rap music is now celebrated as classic enough to pass on to our children as a sign of respecting multiple genres and tastes.

-If you want to keep your kids from owning technology or getting on social media until they’re off to college go for it, fine — they’re your kids.
-As a tech-positive dad, however, I cringe when parents start talking about how much screen time is too much, what “good” screen time and so on.
+If you want to keep your kids from owning technology or from getting on social media until they in college, go for it — they’re your kids.
+As a tech-positive dad, however, I cringe when parents start talking about how much screen time is too much, what “good” screen time is, and so on.

-Screen time essential for our digital natives to compete, grow
+Screen time essential for digital natives to compete, grow

-We’re trailblazing and setting the new rules and yet, methinks, a little sad about our own youth of hand-cranked car windows being gone.
+We’re trailblazing and setting the rules and, yet, we are also a little sad about our own youth of hand-cranked car windows being gone.
 My kids will probably never drive a car with hand-cranked windows.
 And I’m OK with that.
-What I’m even more OK with is when my preschool age children have questions about the world, they tell me to ask my phone.
+What I’m even more OK with is when my preschool-age children have questions about the world, they tell me to ask my phone.
 I could send them to the library, sure.
 But why?
 My phone has the answers.
 That’s amazing!
 That’s ripped from the future.
-They recognize the power of it.
+They recognize the power of technology.

-And, don’t get me wrong.
+Don’t get me wrong.
 Sometimes, as parents, my wife and I disagree over our own family policy on screen time.
-Some nights videos on Daddy’s phone substitute for books.
+Some nights, videos on Daddy’s phone substitute for books.
 (Gasp!)
-My kids don’t own their own handheld video console like others their age.
+My kids don’t own their own handheld video console like others their age do.
 Most importantly, they’re rarely left alone with a device and they’re always monitored because we don’t use parental control software.

-We need to stop framing it as a danger issue and start framing it as a science issue.
-If we want to stop being behind in STEM and get kids interested in learning then you have to make the world accessible.
-You have to get them curious.
-I light up when they want to know about the human body or space or even when they’re obsessed with trucks.
+We need to stop framing our children’s technology use as a “danger issue” and start framing it as a “science issue.”
+If we want the United States to stop being behind in STEM and get kids interested in learning, then we have to make the world accessible.
+We have to get them curious.
+I light up when my children want to know about the human body or space or even when they’re obsessed with trucks.
 And I can’t wait for my kids to take coding classes.

 So, no, your children are not getting too much screen time.
 Are they getting too much science time?
 Too much “I want to communicate with the world” time?
 Too much library and reading time?
 The next time you put down your technology, stop and ask yourself if what your children are doing could lead to a lifelong love of better understanding the world.
-That’s definitely not something they’ll get from digging out in the sandbox.
+That’s definitely not something they’ll get from building a tree fort.